JHau20/sawtooth-website/docs/core/1.2/app_developers_guide/docker_test_network.md

 	 	sawtooth.validator.transaction_families='[{"family": "intkey", "version": "1.0"}, {"family":"sawtooth_settings", "version":"1.0"}, {"family":"xo", "version":"1	 .0"}, {"family":"sawtooth_validator_registry", "version":"1.0"}]'
 	 	```

- 	This command sets `sawtooth.validator.transaction_families` to a JSON array that specifies the family name and version of each allowed transaction processor (defined i n the transaction header of each family's [:doc:`transaction family specification <../transaction_family_specifications>`]().
+ 	This command sets `sawtooth.validator.transaction_families` to a JSON array that specifies the family name and version of each allowed transaction processor (defined in the transaction header of each family's [Transaction Family Specifications](http://172.26.96.1:4000/docs/core/1.2/transaction_family_specifications).

 3. After this command runs, a `TP_PROCESS_REQUEST` message appears in the docker-compose output.